blakeboswell/millerlsqr/README.md

+# `millerlsqr`

 ## About

-[miller_lsqr.R](https://github.com/blakeboswell/millerlsqr/blob/master/R/miller_lsqr.R) is a translation of the [AS274 Fortran implementation](https://github.com/cran/biglm/blob/master/src/boundedQRf.f) in the R package `biglm`.
+The script [R/miller_lsqr.R](https://github.com/blakeboswell/millerlsqr/blob/master/R/miller_lsqr.R) is a translation of the Alan Miller's [AS274 Fortran implementation](https://github.com/cran/biglm/blob/master/src/boundedQRf.f) employed in the R package `biglm`.

 The other scripts / functions are copied and minimally modified from `biglm` for ease of testing purposes.
 The scripts are also structured as a package for convenience ..
 I don't recommend installing and using this as a package.

-## Why?

-I wanted to understand AS274.
-Translating from Fortran to R improved that understanding.
+The purpose of this script is to expose AS274 in a language that is not ALL CAPS.
+I have to admit though, my opinion of Fortran has improved as a result of this effort.